 - If you swim outside, apply a good waterproof sunblock to your body

-Cycling is a great exercise to increase your cardiovascular strength, lower your blood pressure, increase your metabolic rate and hence, assist in weight loss.
-It can also help lower your cholesterol.
+Cycling is a great exercise to increase your cardiovascular strength, lower your blood pressure, increase your metabolic rate, and hence, assist in weight loss.
+It also helps lower your cholesterol.

-Hence, be extra careful when you are out cycling.
-If you have knee problems, use the indoor stationary bike instead, as you can control the riding mode.
+If you have knee problems the indoor stationary bike will be a better choice since you can control the riding mode.

-- Adjust your seat height so that your knee is about 30-degree angle when your leg is extended near the bottom pedal position
+- Adjust your seat height so that your knee is about a 30-degree angle when your leg is extended near the bottom pedal position.

-- Adjust handlebar to a position that you feel comfortable and will not strain your back
+- Adjust handlebar to a comfortable position that will not strain your back.

 - If you cycle outdoor, wear a helmet that fits well, check your tire pressure and brake.
 Protect your eye by wearing glasses and wear proper attire that will keep you warm

-- Your bike and clothes that you wear have reflective bands
+- Your bike and clothes have reflective bands.

 When you exercise with elliptical machines, keep your posture upright with your shoulder back and head up, look forward and not down.
-Otherwise, you will be stressing your back.
-Wear a good and comfortable shoes as this will help absorbs some of the impact.
+Otherwise, you will stress your back.
+Wear good and comfortable shoes as this helps absorbs some of the impacts.

-Elliptical machine is also ideal for interval training to increase your metabolic rate and hence, help burn more calories.
-You start the workout with a slow and gentle pace and then continue with an intense pace followed by a slow pace.
+The elliptical machine is also ideal for interval training to increase your metabolic rate and hence, help burn more calories.
+You start the workout with a slow and gentle pace and continue with an intense pace followed by a slow pace.
 Continue this cycle of slow and intense pace for 1-minute for each pace.
-Continue doing this for at least six cycles.
+Do this for at least six cycles.

 Golf is both a competitive as well as a social sport.

 When you play golf for leisure or as a social game, you and your golfing partners can control the pace and speed of the game.
-Some will use buggies while some golfers will walk the course.
+Some will use buggies and some will walk the course.

 Despite all these, if you enjoy golf, it is a good workout especially if you walk the course.